-- combine water, ginger beer, soy sauce, sesame oil, chopped garlic and ginger
+- Make your braising solution by: mixing together the water, ginger beer, soy sauce, sesame oil, chopped garlic and ginger

-- sear each stuffed wonton for a couple minutes per side in a non stick pan and some oil
+- Sear each stuffed wonton, for a couple of minutes per side, in a non stick pan and some oil

 - serve on a plate with various dipping sauces like sriracha, rice wine vinegar and soy sauce, oyster sauce

 - top with finely chopped green onion and microgreens